Are powerful sedatives being over-used in palliative care and aged care?

 Dad was totally unresponsive.
 I found a staff member – who turned out to be one of the two staff that administered the injection – and asked her what had happened to our father.
 This staff member was not a registered nurse.
 She told me that when she had checked in on Dad before we arrived, he had his head in his hands and she said she had heard him moan.
 She relayed this to a doctor who prescribed what the nurse referred to as a “breakthrough drug” to ease Dad’s pain.
 I asked her to come and see our father.
 When she saw him she was quite shocked.
 She said that she believed she had injected Dad with a pain medication and that he must have had a bad reaction to it.
 She said the drug should wear off in a couple of hours.

-We looked up midazolam on the web and discovered it had been highly controversial in the USA where it has often been used on death-row prisoners to create the impression that their execution is not painful.
+Worried by what we had seen, we looked up midazolam on the web and discovered it had been highly controversial in the USA where it has often been used on death-row prisoners to create the impression that their execution is not painful.
 It seems apparent from much that has been written that this impression may not be accurate and that the drug might merely tend to prevent prisoners from expressing their pain – although it is evidently not always successful even in this.

-By Sunday, October 7, Dad had recovered markedly but was still very disoriented.
+By Sunday, October 7, Dad had recovered markedly from the effects of the midazolam injection but was still very disoriented.
 He asked what day it was and where he was.
 He managed to eat his lunch mostly unassisted but needed a bit of help towards the end.
 That afternoon two of my brothers and a number of other family members visited.
 After taking Dad outside for a short walk in a wheelchair – as he felt too weak to walk – my brothers and I played cards with him.
 He also ate all his evening meal.
 Before we left for the evening Dad went to the bathroom by himself with only the walking aid to assist him.
 We made sure he was settled in bed before we left for the night.

 Fell out of bed: midazolam again